TS-4900 Debian 12 Sections

 Debian 12 - Starting Automatically

-A systemd service can be created to start up headless applications.
-Create a file in /etc/systemd/system/yourapp.service
+A systemd service can be created to start up various applications.
+Create the file /etc/systemd/system/yourapp.service with the contents:

 [Unit]